 How Do I Submit Forms to the Graduate School?

 All forms for the Graduate School (including those related to thesis/dissertation) can be submitted electronically to email@example.com.
 The Graduate School will accept approvals via email with digital signatures.
-Faculty who cannot provide a digital signature can email the Graduate School from their University account to document their approvals for all forms during the COVID-19 pandemic.
+As telecommuting comes to an end, the Graduate School is asking for digital signatures on forms (over separate emails from each committee member).
 Forms can be found on our website under the Resources tab in the Forms and Manuals Library.